Boston bombing suspects wanted to fit in, friends say

-They dressed like typical American teenagers, enjoyed playing sports and strived to fit in after arriving in the United States with their family from the southern Russian province of Dagestan a decade ago.
+They dressed like typical American teenagers, enjoyed playing sports, were friendly and strived to fit in after arriving in the United States with their family from the southern Russian province of Dagestan a decade ago.

-The schoolmates, teachers and neighbors of Dzhokhar and Tamerlan Tsarnaev said they saw little sign of radicalism - or anything extraordinary - to explain why the ethnic Chechen brothers would allegedly carry out the twin bombings that killed three people and wounded 176 at the Boston Marathon on Monday.

 Tamerlan, 26, who dreamed of Olympic boxing glory and appeared to have become a more observant Muslim in recent years, was killed in a shootout with police late on Thursday.
-Dzhokhar, 19, who was a high school wrestler, was captured by police Friday night after a manhunt that virtually shut down Boston.
+Dzhokhar, 19, who was a high school wrestler, is the target of a manhunt that virtually closed down Boston on Friday.

-The physical journey of the pair from Russia to Cambridge, Massachusetts, is fairly well-documented.
-But the psychological journey that might have led them to carry out the worst bomb attack on U.S. soil since the plane hijackings on September 11, 2001, is largely an enigma.

-Four U.S. government officials said they were unaware of any information in government databases that would have, before this week, flagged the Tsarnaev brothers as militants who might become involved in attacks.
+Much is still unknown about the pair, who lived in Cambridge, Massachusetts.
+Four U.S. government officials said they were unaware of any information in government databases that would have, before this week, flagged the Tsarnaev brothers as militants who might become involved in violent attacks.

-But late on Friday, the FBI said it interviewed the elder brother in 2011, acting at the request of an unidentified foreign government.

-The FBI's dealings with Tamerlan did not produce any "derogatory" information, and the matter was put "to bed," a U.S. law enforcement source said, speaking on condition of anonymity.
+More than anything, Dzhokhar wanted to be popular, according to those who knew him.
+He laughed at everyone's jokes.
+He tried hard to get along with everybody.
+He used the word "dude."
+He liked hip hop.
+He was cheery, nervous and socially awkward - but not in a way that made people uncomfortable.
+And he didn't talk about politics much.

+The older brother, who was known as Timmy, appeared to be less social.
+"I don't have a single American friend," Tamerlan was quoted as saying in a 2010 profile in "The Comment" magazine, published by Boston University's School of Communications.
+"I don't understand them."

 The Tsarnaev brothers, who have two sisters, are ethnic Chechen, from a predominately Muslim region of Russia where separatists fought two wars in the 1990s after the fall of the Soviet Union.

-They were schooled in Dagestan, a neighboring region that was drawn into Chechnya's violence during the 1990s and has since become the focal point for a simmering Islamist insurgency.

-Their aunt, Maret Tsarnaeva, who lives in Toronto, said the family had refugee status in the United States.
+Their aunt, Maret Tsarnaeva, said the family had refugee status in the United States.

-The younger brother arrived in 2002 with his parents.
-At the time, his three siblings were in Kazakhstan but later united with Dzhokhar in the United States.
-The father, Anzor, later went back to Dagestan with the mother, who has traveled back and forth to the United States.

 Their uncle, Ruslan Tsarni, who lives in Maryland, told reporters he had not spoken with Dzhokhar and Tamerlan since 2009.